Climate-based sweet corn planting guide for Dayton, Ohio

 Main risk: The most common issue here is not climate but management: uneven growth, delayed planting, or harvesting outside the best quality window.

-How Frost Affects Sweet Corn in Dayton
+How Frost Affects Planting Dates for Sweet Corn in Dayton

 Dayton usually has about 190 frost-free days, with a typical last spring frost around April 18 and a typical first fall frost around October 25.